SMSpp-Project/TwoStageStochasticBlock/README.md

 SMS++ Block for two-stage stochastic programming problems.

 The `TwoStageStochasticBlock` is a `:Block` that represents a two-stage stochastic programming problem contained in its inner `Block`.
-It builds the explicit form of a two-stage stochastic problem by:
+It currently supports the "Lagrangian version" of the formulation by building the explicit form of a two-stage stochastic problem by:

 - creating N copies of the inner deterministic `Block` (one per scenario)